GitTangle/Course-Curriculum/README.md

 - `Sql-Course-Curriculum.pdf`
   > Covers Database Management Systems (DBMS) and SQL, including relational models, schema design, normalization, queries, joins, and transactions.

+- `Java-Full-Stack-Development-Certificate.pdf`
+  > Certificate of completion for a Full Stack Development course focused on Java, Spring Boot, SQL, and front-end technologies.

 ## 🎯 Purpose

 These documents are shared as part of a proof of skills to verify academic exposure to Java OOP and SQL.